 Within SEO PowerSuite’s interface, by contrast, the only support option you get is emailing a project to its support team.
 And accessing live chat involves a rather long-winded process — you’ve got to navigate from the desktop app to the platform’s help center in your browser, log in to your account and then follow the live chat or email support options.

-In addition to in-person support, both platforms also provide comprehensive help centres.
+In addition to in-person support, both platforms also provide comprehensive help centers.
 However, while SEO PowerSuite’s help materials are only available in English, Semrush offers its guides and articles in 14 different languages.

 SEO PowerSuite vs Semrush: the verdict